 wiffleball with his friends.
 Harris has experience working with others, as he

 worked as a camp counselor for the past four summers.
-He looks forward to
+He again looks forward to

 helping new Monmouth University School of Science students adjust to college

 Taylor Klodowski is a junior commuter student pursuing a major in Software Engineering with a minor in Mathematics and Computer Science.
 She is a member of the Honor’s School and the Honor Society Phi Eta Sigma.
 Taylor is also the secretary of the Institute of Electrical and Electronic Engineers/Association of Computing Machinery student chapter here at Monmouth University.
 Outside of school when she is not programming or working on side projects, she enjoys reading, walking the boardwalk, yoga, and going to the beach with friends.
 Taylor is available through E-Mail or by appointment throughout the week.